CodeStix/typed-react-form/articles/useChildForm.md

+# `useChildForm`

 Creates a form based on another form's field.
 Use this with nested objects.
 This hook does not cause a rerender.

 **If your field can/will be null or undefined**, you should use the [`ChildForm`](https://github.com/CodeStix/typed-react-form/wiki/ChildForm) component instead, which does not render when the field is null/undefined.